Recovery from Dental Implant Surgery: What to Expect

 Proper Oral Hygiene

 Patients are expected to continue brushing their teeth as normal in order to avoid tooth decay and gum disease.
-Extra care should be taken around the portion of the mouth that has been operated upon.
+If you have sutures avoid brushing in the surgical area for 3 days.
+Extra care should be taken around the portion of the mouth that has been operated upon as not to disturb the surgical site.

-Patients will often be given medicated rinses to help keep their mouth clean and free from potentially harmful bacteria in the early days of recovery.
+Patients will often be given medicated rinses to help keep their mouth clean and deliver antiobiotics topically to the surgical site in the early days of recovery.
 Be sure to use this rinse as directed.
 In addition, patients will be asked to rinse their mouth with warm salt water a few times a day to keep the mouth clean and to kill germs.

 Activities to Avoid as You Recover